 Merit Beauty is like the grown up, more sophisticated version of Glossier.
 I’m sharing an honest Merit Beauty review, plus a quick five-minute makeup look featuring products from the luxury, clean brand.

-Merit Beauty is a relatively newish minimalist beauty brand launched by Who What Wear co-founder Katherine Power last year.
+Merit Beauty is a relatively newish minimalist beauty brand launched by Who What Wear co-founder Katherine Power.
 Merit is marketed as a minimalist beauty brand that is focused on “responsible luxury,” which they define as creating products that are safe for body, skin and planet.
 All products are vegan and cruelty-free.